-To make the app stand up, designers add colors, fonts, animations, logos, and all necessary brand-related elements.
+To make MVP design stand up, designers add colors, fonts, animations, logos, and all necessary brand-related elements.
 Because without a sexy look, it’s hardly possible to hook users — no matter how helpful or easy-to-use your thing is.

 The final design stage that shows the way your app talks to end-users

 Deliverables: beautiful clickable prototypes, UI-kit, and design system.
 You’ll be given 2 things at once, so let’s consider each deliverable in a bit more detail.